 - Item 1 In voting on the election of directors, you may vote in favor of the nominees or withhold votes as to the nominees.
 There is no cumulative voting for the election of directors.
 Directors are elected by a plurality of the votes cast at the annual meeting.
 "Plurality" means that the nominees receiving the largest number of votes cast will be elected up to the maximum number of directors to be elected at the annual meeting.
-The maximum number of directors, abstentions, broker non-votes, and votes withheld are treated as present for quorum purposes only and will have no effect on the outcome of the election. - Item 2 In voting on the approval to ratify the appointment of Moss Adams LLP as the Company's Independent Registered Public Accounting Firm for fiscal year 2023, you may vote in favor of the proposal, vote against the proposal, or abstain from voting.
+The maximum number of directors to be elected at the annual meeting is 11.
+In the election of directors, abstentions, broker non-votes, and votes withheld are treated as present for quorum purposes only and will have no effect on the outcome of the election. - Item 2 In voting on the approval to ratify the appointment of Moss Adams LLP as the Company's independent registered public accounting firm for fiscal year 2024, you may vote in favor of the proposal, vote against the proposal, or abstain from voting.
 To be approved, the proposal requires the affirmative vote of a majority of the shares represented at the meeting and entitled to vote.
 In the ratification of our independent registered public accounting firm, abstentions are treated as present for quorum purposes and have the same effect as a vote against.
-We do not expect to receive broker non-votes on this proposal as brokers, banks, or other nominees will have discretionary authority to vote shares for which beneficial shareholders do not provide voting instructions.
+We do not expect to receive broker non-votes on this proposal, as brokers, banks, and other nominees will have discretionary authority to vote shares for which beneficial shareholders do not provide voting instructions.